 Congenital forms are produced by in-utero damage of erythroid progenitor cells.
 The cause is unknown.

-Certain drugs may produce immune-mediated or direct RBC haemolysis; interfere directly with DNA synthesis; impair the absorption, metabolism, or action of important DNA synthesis co-factors; or have a toxic effect on progenitor cells in the bone marrow.
+Drugs may cause anaemia through multiple mechanisms, including: immune-mediated or direct RBC haemolysis; interference with DNA synthesis; impaired absorption, metabolism, or action of important DNA synthesis co-factors; or a toxic effect on progenitor cells in the bone marrow.

 Drugs that directly interfere with DNA synthesis include purine analogues (6-mercaptopurine, tioguanine, aciclovir), pyrimidine analogues (5-fluorouracil, azacitidine, zidovudine), and ribonucleotide reductase inhibitors (hydroxycarbamide, cytarabine arabinoside).

-Drugs and chemicals that produce a toxic effect on a range of progenitor cells, producing aplastic anaemia, include benzene, chloramphenicol, penicillamine, and gold.
+Drugs and chemicals that produce a toxic effect on a range of progenitor cells, include benzene, chloramphenicol, penicillamine, and gold.

 Drugs that produce a toxic effect on erythroid progenitor cells, producing pure red cell aplasia, include anti-epileptic medications (phenytoin, carbamazepine, sodium valproate), azathioprine, chloramphenicol (which can also cause aplastic anaemia), sulfonamides, isoniazid, and procainamide.